 director & CO-FOUNDER

-Antoinette Lattouf is a multi award-winning journalist whose career spans television, radio and online.
-She's worked on a range of programs in both commercial and public broadcasting media including Ten Eyewitness News, Hack on triple j, Studio10, Insight, Media Watch, a senior journalist at ABC News and Current Affairs and a journalism lecturer at Macleay College.
-She's a mother of two who enjoys cooking for her extended family.
+Antoinette Lattouf is a multi award-winning journalist and is currently a senior reporter at Network Ten.
+Her career spans television, radio and online.
+She's worked on a range of programs in both commercial and public broadcasting media including Media Watch, ABC News and Current Affairs, Ten Eyewitness News, ten daily, Studio10, Hack on triple j, SBS Insight and SBS World News.
+She's a mother of two who enjoys travelling, photography and cooking for her extended family.

 Marc Fennell is a radio and tv presenter, film critic, award-winning technology journalist and author of two books.
 Marc co-hosts SBS TV's Walkley and Logie nominated current affairs programme 'The Feed'.
 He also presents the media and tech series 'Download This Show' for ABC Radio.
 Marc is best known to 3.1 million young Australians as 'That Movie Guy' on triple j radio.
 He has also worked with The BBC, Telstra, Showtime, Network Ten, ABC TV, Foxtel and Monocle.
 In a previous life Marc was a record label art director and - oh so briefly - a hand model.